CtrlAltSrabonti/C-Programming/BauerWerzing/Einfuerung.md

 }

 ```
+## Header files
 - stdio.h
 Provides input/output functions like printf() and scanf().

 - stdlib.h
 Provides utility functions, here used for system("PAUSE").

+## main function
+- The program starts execution here.

+- Returns an integer to the operating system (though no explicit return is used)